-Note: The FRP courses will be offered on a rotating basis every two years.
+Notes: The FRP courses will be offered on a rotating basis every two years.
+All FRP courses require instructor approval for registration.

 - Minimum grade C or higher.
-Math courses numbered higher than MTH 95 may be substituted. - Minimum grade C or higher. - Selected from Arts and Letters and Social Science lists, pages 37 & 38.
+Math courses numbered higher than MTH 95 may be substituted. - Minimum grade C or higher. - Selected from Arts and Letters and Social Science lists, pages 36 & 37.